Lecture 1

 Least Squares Visual

-We have the range of \(A\) or image of \(A\) as the subspace of \(\mathbb{R}^3\) that is spanned by the columns of \(A\).
-This subspace is rank \(2\) because there are only two columns in \(A\), \(R(A) \subset \mathbb{R}^3\).
-The inaccessible parts of \(\mathbb{R}^3\) are in the orthogonal complement of \(R(A)\), \(R(A)^\perp\).
-Recalling that \(R(A)^\perp = N(A^T)\) we can diagram the solution to least squares as a minimization of the error vector \(r\) in the orthogonal complement of \(R(A)\).
+The range (or image) of \(A\) is the subspace of \(\mathbb{R}^3\) spanned by the columns of \(A\).
+This subspace has dimension \(2\) because there are only two columns in \(A\), with \(R(A) \subset \mathbb{R}^3\).
+The inaccessible parts of \(\mathbb{R}^3\) lie in the orthogonal complement of \(R(A)\), denoted \(R(A)^\perp\).
+Recalling that \(R(A)^\perp = N(A^T)\), we can diagram the least squares solution as the choice of \(x\) that leaves the error vector \(r\) entirely in the orthogonal complement of \(R(A)\).

-As seen the \(r\) vector is perpendicular to the \(x_{LS}\) solution, the projection of \(r\) onto \(R(A)\) is zero.
-Since it is in a null space of \(A^T\) then \(A^T r = 0\).
+As seen in the figure, the residual \(r\) is perpendicular to \(R(A)\), and in particular to the prediction \(A x_{LS}\): the projection of \(r\) onto \(R(A)\) is zero.
+Since \(r\) lies in the null space of \(A^T\), we have \(A^T r = 0\).

 \[ \begin{align} A^T \left ( Ax_{LS} - b \right ) &= 0\\ A^T A x_{LS} &= A^T b \\ \end {align} \]